guan27/hw3-babythread/README.md

 4. Get points to pass this course :)

 ## 1. Problem Description
-In this assignment, you need to simulate a user-thread library by using longjmp(), setjmp(), etc. For simplicity, we use a function to repersent a thread.
-In other words, you,ll have to "context switch" between functions.
-The "context switch" may occur in three different scenario: signal caught, timeslice reached, program finished a loop. we'll introduce the way to choose between three different scenarios later.
+In this assignment, you need to simulate a user-thread library by using longjmp(), setjmp(), etc. For simplicity, we use a function to represent a thread.
+In other words, you'll have to "context switch" between functions.
+To do this, you need to do non-local jumps between functions, which is arranged by a "scheduler": each time a function needs to "context switch" to another, it needs to jump back to "scheduler", and "scheduler" will schedule next function to be executed, thus jump to it.
+Since non-local jump won't store local variables, we need another structure for each function to store data needed for computing, called TCB_NODE.
+All the TCB_NODE will formulate a circular linked-list.
+As "scheduler" schedules functions, it also needs to make sure "Current" pointer points to correct TCB_NODE for functions to output correct result.

+the correctness of the program, scheduler must change   The "context switch" may occur in three different scenario: signal caught, timeslice reached, iteration count. we'll introduce the way to choose between three different scenarios later.

 You are expected to complete the following tasks:
 1. Complete the user-thread library "babythread.h".
 2. Implement three functions: BlackholeNumber, BinarySearch, FibonacciSequence.
+## 2. IMPORTANT STUFF

+## 2. main.c
+You DON'T have to change any code in main.c :) But for you to understand the program's workflow, we provided the source code of main.c.
+You should done all your homework WITHOUT changing any variables or insert any code segement.

 ## 2. BabyThread.h
 Please complete the half-done file BabyThread.h in this repository.
+Please view the file for features you need to implement.

 ## 3. Three Functions
 The function of BlackholeNumber, BinarySearch, FibonacciSequence are listed below: